Abbie Cornish: Activism

 In 2006, Cornish became an ambassador for Australian animal rights group Voiceless, the animal-protection institute, and was part of a national advertising campaign in 2012.
 Cornish is a dairy-free pescetarian who advocates for plant-based diets and co-authored Pescan: A Feel Good Cookbook with Jacqueline King Schiller in 2019.

 Personal life

-Cornish dated actor Ryan Phillippe in 2006, shortly after his separation from actress Reese Witherspoon.
+Cornish dated actor Ryan Phillippe in 2006, shortly before his separation from actress Reese Witherspoon.
 They split in 2010.
 In 2019, she announced her engagement to mixed martial artist Adel Altamimi.